lynaghk/zmq-async/README.markdown

 ZeroMQ is a message-oriented socket system that supports many communication styles (request/reply, publish/subscribe, fan-out, &c.) on top of many transport layers with bindings to many languages.
 This is a Clojure ZeroMQ interface built on core.async channels.

+ZeroMQ sockets are not thread safe, so to support concurrent usage one typically resorts to locks or dedicated threads that expose sockets to the rest of your application via queues.
+This library does that behind the scenes for you so you don't have to think about it, associating ZeroMQ sockets with thread-safe core.async channels.

 ## Quick start

 This library is not yet available on Clojars; clone the repo to your local machine and open up a REPL manually.